mrcartier/Intel-Edison-Getting-Started/README.md

 # Intel-Edison-Getting-Started
 Instructions on how to get the board up and running on OS X Yosemite 10.10.5 with the mini breakout board.
-There's more than enough tutorials, walkthroughs, etc. for RPi, BBB and the others but had to go to several different sites before getting the board to work.
+There's more than enough tutorials, walkthroughs, etc. for RPi, BBB and the others but had to go to several different sites for the Edison.
 Also, a good deal of info that's available focuses on the Arduino expansion board.